JoshuaMichaelHall-Tech/launch-school-coursework-ruby-backend/coursework_ruby/rb130/README.md

 - [Minitest Documentation](https://docs.seattlerb.org/minitest/)
 - [Launch School's Core Ruby Tools](https://launchschool.com/books/core_ruby_tools)

-## Personal Notes
-RB130 revealed the elegant power of Ruby's block implementation and closure system.
-Learning to write custom iterators helped solidify my understanding of how Ruby's built-in methods work under the hood.
-The introduction to testing with Minitest shifted my approach to development, encouraging me to think about edge cases and expected behaviors first.

 ## Related Courses
 - Builds on OOP concepts from RB120
 - Provides foundation for web development in RB175